ddrohan/android-101-labs-as/session1/lab/md/step03.md

 Once again, it's worth running the app at this point to confirm everything is displayed the way we want it.
 If you click the button, your app will probably crash - we don't have our <b>showGreeting()</b> method implemented yet.

-The last thing we need to do is add in our event handling code so that a short message is displayed when the user presses the 'Show Greeting' button.
+So, the last thing we need to do is add in our event handling code so that a short message is displayed when the user presses the 'Show Greeting' button.

 Firstly, open up the "HelloWorldActivity.java" source file and add the following method